DanielDawidowski/cinema-FRONTEND/README.md

 - Use the application to create cinema halls, movies, and shows.
 - Book tickets by selecting seats and proceed to payment using Stripe.

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
-Make sure to follow the coding standards and include relevant tests for your changes.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a pull request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.